slytinz/Six-Digit-Code-Crack/README.md

------ Goal: Break in to my own account
+#Goal: Break in to my own account by guesing the 6-digit verification code

 ----- Mini Problems:
 1. Connecting to website using golang script or python (prefereably golang)